sketch-hq/SketchAPI/docs/api/SharedStyle.md

 SharedStyle.StyleType.Text
 ```

-Enumeration of the type of Shared Style.
-Note that the `Unknown` shouldn't happen.
-It's a sign that the object is broken.
+Enumeration of the type of Shared Style. `Unknown` indicates the object is broken and Sketch can't determine the style type.

 | Value     |
 | --------- |